Tag: baking

 Career in Sales

 She was a true salesperson.
-She sold Avon and was awarded several Mrs. Albee Awards for her success.
+She sold Avon and was awarded 10-years straight the President’s Club-Annual Albee Awards for her success.
 She created great flyers and obtained contracts with local schools for bathroom supplies.
 She was always about the glamour before it was a social media trend.
 I remember teased wigs on Styrofoam heads in the nap room at Grandma Ruth’s, they were frightening.

 She taught cooking classes for sisters in her ward.
-They enjoyed sharing their knowledge and experience.
-She provided not just recipes and tips.
+The women enjoyed sharing their knowledge and experience.
+Mom provided not just recipes and tips but a sense of community and heritage.
+She passed peacefully at home with her children and spouse of 60-years on December 1, 2025.

 Writing